dhevarghese/dhevarghese.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm currently being supervised by [Yuki Asano](https://scholar.google.co.uk/citations?user=CdpLhlgAAAAJ&hl=en) and [Mohammad Mahdi Derakhshani](https://scholar.google.com/citations?user=n7GnOJoAAAAJ&hl=en) at the [VIS lab](https://ivi.fnwi.uva.nl/vislab/).
-The topic of my research is curriculum learning in Visual Language Models.
+The current topic of my research is curriculum learning in Visual Language Models.
+I'm being supervised by [Yuki Asano](https://scholar.google.co.uk/citations?user=CdpLhlgAAAAJ&hl=en) and [Mohammad Mahdi Derakhshani](https://scholar.google.com/citations?user=n7GnOJoAAAAJ&hl=en) at the [VIS lab](https://ivi.fnwi.uva.nl/vislab/).

 Lately, I've been brainstorming ideas to improve the data efficiency of transformers.
 Also, I find the hippocampus very interesting 🧐